 Pharmacy practice responsibilities will include but are not limited to: verification of medication orders, clinical management of medication issues, follow-up of therapeutic drug monitoring, patient profile review, answering complex drug information questions, admission and discharge medication reconciliation, and participation in medical emergencies.
 Additionally, ED staffing will require trauma, STEMI, stroke and code response, as well as any other needs of the department.

-Emergency Medicine pharmacy residents will serve as teaching assistants in both semesters.
+Emergency Medicine pharmacy residents will serve as teaching assistants for one semester.
 Residents primarily serve as evaluators of different clinical scenarios, giving pharmacy students feedback on performance.
-In the spring semester, emergency medicine pharmacy residents will serve as teaching assistants in an elective, likely the critical care elective.
-Each resident will also deliver one lecture during this elective, comprising 3 hours of classroom time.
+Optional educational activities are available in the critical care and toxicology electives.

 Practice-based teaching will occur in the form of direct precepting.
 Residents will frequently serve as co-preceptors or primary preceptors for pharmacy students and/or PGY1 residents when on the same rotation.
 This may include leading topic discussions and patient discussions, supervising the students on rounds, giving feedback to students on their performance, etc.